 Kids can (yes, legally) read their religious text at school (the Bible included–in fact there is one in most every school library — again, yes, legally–religious texts may indeed be included).
 Kids can pray at school (silently or, yes, aloud as long as it’s not in the middle of the math lesson).
 Kids (not teachers) can evangelize at school.
 Want to try to recruit all your friends to your faith as a fifth grader?
 That’s your right.
 Importantly, too, those friends can say, “Sure, I’ll check it out,” or “No thanks,” as they like.)
 Kids can even have religious-based clubs at school that meet at non-instructional times.
 Public schools are spaces that welcome everyone (their faith being part of who they are)…hence the word “public.”
 And yes it must be safe for nonreligious folk and for religious minorities as well.
 Public…a space that brings us together.
 Teachers not leading kids in prayer is a matter of respect to each family’s ability to convey their beliefs as the parent(s) see fit, not an insult.
 The persistence of the “kids can’t pray in schools” myth is such an incredible frustration to me as someone for whom becoming an educator was and is a huge part of my morality.
 There is something beautiful about a space that welcomes everyone, and we all come together and learn from and with one another.
 Our public schools are one of the few spaces where this occurs.

-Public schools — free public schools that are welcoming spaces for us all — not just for Christians (which in practice would actually translate to “the personal beliefs of this teacher whose belief system almost certainly differs in significant ways from yours”) — are essential for a democracy and for our ability to learn to be kind and loving across difference.
+Public schools — free public schools that are welcoming spaces for us all — not just for Christians (which in practice would actually translate to “the personal beliefs of this teacher whose belief system almost certainly differs from yours in significant ways, whatever your faith/worldview”) — are essential for a democracy and for our ability to learn to be kind and loving across difference.

 Please, please stop accepting/sharing this misinformation that kids can’t bring their own religious views to school.
 It’s precisely out of respect for each family’s own views that I would never have presumed to indoctrinate their children with my own religion.
 I expect and appreciate that right for every parent.
 This myth is very harmful in a time when public schools need our support.
 When we spread this rumor it plays into the hands of those who want to de-fund public schools for very undemocratic reasons.
 Let’s not feed the beast by accepting this blatant falsehood.
 By and large, our public schools are beautiful places where kindnesses and love abound.
 The schools and their teachers do not deserve to be criticized with this misinformation.
 They deserve our support, right now and always.